Hanukkah Prayer To Light Candles

 You can also recite this prayer before each person lights their own personal Hanukkah candle from left to right, starting with youngest member first or oldest member last (depending on what tradition you follow).
 You may also recite it after everyone has finished lighting their own personal Hanukkah candles from left to right, starting with youngest member first or oldest member last (again depending on what tradition you follow).

-READ: Prayer For Work Success
+READ: Prayer For Peace In Israel

 The Hanukkah prayer to light candles is a very important tradition in Judaism, as it symbolizes the triumph of good over evil.
 If you want to do this ritual at home, here are some tips: